crepppy/hypixel-auction-bot/README.md

 * Better alias system

 ## Contributing
-Contributions are welcome, but the state of the bot is rapidly changing and
+Contributions are welcome, but the state of the bot is rapidly changing and unlikely to stay the same for a long period.